dipakp-logicrays/m2-custom-order-number/README.md

 # Learning_CustomOrderNumber

-Custom Order Number extension for Magento 2 that allows store owners to customize the order numbering format with flexible configuration options.
+Custom Order Number extension for Magento 2 that allows store owners to customize numbering formats for orders, invoices, shipments, and credit memos with flexible configuration options.

 ## Overview

-The Custom Order Number extension facilitates store admins to have complete control over the numbering system for orders in their Magento 2 store.
-Replace Magento's default order numbers with customized formats that align with your business requirements and branding.
+The Custom Order Number extension provides complete control over the numbering system for all sales entities in your Magento 2 store.
+Replace Magento's default numbering with customized formats that align with your business requirements and branding.
+Support for orders, invoices, shipments, and credit memos with independent or shared numbering configurations.

 ## Features

+### Core Features
 - **Custom Order Number Format** - Define your own order number pattern using variables
+- **Custom Invoice Number Format** - Use same as order or configure separate invoice format
+- **Custom Shipment Number Format** - Use same as order or configure separate shipment format
+- **Custom Credit Memo Number Format** - Use same as order or configure separate credit memo format
 - **Store-Specific Counters** - Each store view has independent counter management
 - **Flexible Variables** - Use date and counter variables in your format
 - **Counter Padding** - Add leading zeros for consistent number length
 - **Increment Step** - Customize the increment value for sequential numbering
 - **Date-Based Reset** - Automatically reset counters daily, monthly, or yearly
 - **Format Validation** - Validates format pattern on configuration save
-- **Database Locking** - Prevents duplicate order numbers in high-concurrency scenarios
+- **Database Locking** - Prevents duplicate numbers in high-concurrency scenarios
+- **Multiple Entity Support** - Handles multiple invoices/shipments/credit memos per order with unique suffixes
-- **New Orders Only** - No impact on existing orders
+- **New Entities Only** - No impact on existing orders, invoices, shipments, or credit memos

 ## Compatibility